TypeStrong/typedoc-site/guides/options.md

 $ typedoc --gitRevision <revision|branch>
 ```

 Use specified revision or branch instead of the last revision for linking to source files.
+Defaults to the last commit.

 ### gitRemote